chvaldez10/Dayhome-Timesheet/README.md

 ## 🌐 Crafts Web App - Dayhome Management Tool

-The Crafts Web App serves as a robust dayhome management platform.
-While it includes a timesheet management system, it currently falls short in displaying aggregated data.
-This Dayhome-Timesheet tool is here to bridge that gap.
+The Crafts Web App is a robust dayhome management platform.
+While it includes a timesheet management system, it lacks comprehensive aggregated data display.
+The Dayhome-Timesheet tool aims to fill this gap.

 ## ⚙️ Development Phases

 ### Phase 1 (Current Stage)

-- **Objective**: Enhance data handling capabilities.
+- **Objective**: Automate data handling.
+- **Description**: Focus on migrating CSV data to a local MySQL server.
 - **Actions**:
   - Extract data from CSV files.
-  - Populate local database.
+  - Populate the local database.
-  - Aggregate data to streamline and automate the timesheet processes.
+  - Aggregate data to enhance and automate timesheet processes.

-### Phase 2 (Upcoming)
+### Phase 2

-- **Objective**: Enhance user experience and accessibility.
+- **Objective**: Migrate Data to cloud service.
+- **Description**: Aim to migrate all local data to a cloud service like Supabase for multi-machine accessibility.
 - **Actions**:
+  - Replicate MySQL database to Supabase.

+### Phase 3

+- **Objective**: Improve user experience and accessibility.
+- **Description**: Focus on developing a user-friendly web interface.
+- **Actions**:
-  - Develop a client-facing web application.
+  - Create a client-facing web application.
-  - Display results in an intuitive and user-friendly interface.
+  - Present results in an intuitive, user-friendly interface.